gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/WebGraphAdapters.md

 The typical use case for these adapters is:

 - You need a compact format (vertices will be just contiguous integers starting from zero).
-- The type of graph use are storing is compressible.
+- The type of graph you are storing is compressible.
 - You have metadata associated with the vertices, but not with the arcs.

 Such metadata can be easily stored in an array indexed by the vertices,